The Center for International Social Work StudiesNews and Events

-The Center for International Social Work Studies hosts a number of events and programs each year to facilitate discussion and shed light on international social work issues.
+The Center for International Social Work Studies (CISWS) hosts a number of events and programs each year to facilitate discussion and shed light on international social work issues.

 Global Impact of COVID-19: Social Work Response

 In fall 2020, the Center for International Social Work Studies hosted a virtual panel discussion on the global impact of COVID-19 and social workers' responses.
 The Center wanted to acknowledge how essential social workers have been throughout the COVID-19 pandemic and the global reach of their work.
 The Center invited Dr. Vimla Nadkarnni, Dr. Lena Dominelli, and Joel Cruz, M.Th., to share their thoughts on their country's response to the pandemic and the role social workers play in that response.
 View the recording below:

 United Nations and NGO Committee Work

 CISWS student interns Emma Oliver Heintz '22 MSW and Emily Duszlak '22 MSW participated in United Nations (UN) and NGO Committee events and meetings throughout the 2020-2021 academic year.
 Heintz attended monthly meetings of the NGO Committee on the Status of Women (NGO-CSW), while Duszlak participated in the NGO Committee on Social Development.

 Both interns also attended the virtual NGOCSW65 forum, presented by the NGO-CSW and the UN.
 Heintz and Duszlak learned about the status of women on a global scale through the event, with Heintz concentrating on attending events that discussed violence against women and girls (VAWG) and Duszlak focusing on topics including infanticide and femicide.
 Many of the discussions on violence against women and girls centered on the correlation between stay at home orders and lockdown measures due to the COVID-19 pandemic and increases in such violence.
 Reiterated in almost of the VAWG events was the